- What are some suggestions for living a simpler life as a family in a fast-paced, distracting culture? Read ...

 When did winning our own children to become Christ's followers ever become less than most important?
 When did we assume that some other work is more important than what God has already given to us?
 All non-sinful work is useful for God's kingdom when offered to Him in gratitude and done in the spirit of excellence!
 (See above: 1.
 Simpler Life - it shows simple duties in the family take precedence.)
 Return

-3. Father Daughter Relationships: Winning our own children to become Christ's followers is very, very important so learn to "study one another to provoke unto love and to good works."
+3. Father Daughter Relationships: Winning our own children to become Christ's followers was very, very important so learn to "study one another to provoke unto love and to good works."

 Q: Is there any insight on father - daughter relationships?